 - Verbal praise given by teachers at any possible opportunity. - Postcards or letters of achievement sent home. - Pastoral recognition: star of the week, 10/10, year group bingo, worker of the week and social media recognition. - Awarding of a BUILD point. - BUILD certificates: Bronze (350 BUILD points), Silver (750 points), Gold (900 points), Platinum (1000 points). - End of Term rewards for the top 10% of each year group - Pupils with no negatives and 100% attendance have an additional reward or time slot on an activity of their choice and a letter home from the Principal. - Articles in the Academy's newsletter giving details of participation and achievements. - Awards of trophies for success in competitive House sports events and other events. - End-of-term celebration assemblies.
-Used to give out certificates gained for various reasons from subject teachers and the pastoral team; outstanding effort, participation, attendance or achievement. - Letter home from the Principal. - End of year vouchers for DHoY award, HoY award and SLT award per year group. - Attendance randomiser per year group Intu vouchers. - Various reward opportunities for each year group 7-13, with attendance and good behaviour being pre-requisite to their award. - Intervention rewards throughout the year for different groups of students, dependent on their needs. - Ceremony of Awards evening to be held each September.
+Used to give out certificates gained for various reasons from subject teachers and the pastoral team; outstanding effort, participation, attendance, or achievement. - End of year vouchers for Deputy Head of Year award (DHoY), Head of Year (HoY) award and the Senior Leader Team (SLT) award per year group. - Letters home from the Principal, SLT, DHoY and HoY. - Attendance randomiser per year group Intu vouchers. - Various reward opportunities for each year group 7-13, with attendance and good behaviour being pre-requisite to their award. - Intervention rewards throughout the year for different groups of pupils, dependent on their needs. - Ceremony of Awards evening to be held each September.